naumanbutt2002/shop_app_flutter/README.md

 - [Contact](#contact)

 ## Introduction

-The **Shop App Flutter** is a fully functional e-commerce application developed using **Flutter**, **Provider**, and **Dart**.
-The application features a sleek and intuitive UI for browsing products, adding them to the cart, and managing orders.
+The **Shop App Flutter** is a fully functional e-commerce application developed using **Flutter**, **Provider**, **Firebase**, and **Dart**.
+It features a sleek and intuitive UI for browsing products, managing a shopping cart, and handling orders.
+Firebase integration allows for adding products to the cart and fetching cart data, ensuring a dynamic user experience.
 The app architecture is designed with scalability in mind, making it easy to extend and adapt for future features.

 ## Features

 - **Product Listing**: Browse a wide range of products with detailed descriptions and images.
-- **Shopping Cart**: Add products to your cart, update quantities, and remove items as needed.
+- **Shopping Cart:** Add products to your cart via Firebase, update quantities, and remove items as needed.
 - **Product Details**: View detailed information about each product, including images, descriptions, and pricing.
+- **Firebase Integration:** Add products to the cart and fetch cart details directly from Firebase.
 - **Provider State Management**: Efficient state management across the app using the Provider package.
 - **Responsive Design**: Optimized for both iOS and Android, ensuring a smooth experience across devices.